Duke University Health System Job Description

 |Degrees, Licensure, and/or Certification:||

-Must have current or compact RN licensure in the state of North Carolina, when applicable.
+Current or compact RN licensure in the state of North Carolina required. ??
+BLS required.
 Certified in Infection Control (CIC) preferred.

 |Knowledge, Skills, and Abilities:||